Revealing the building blocks of tree balance: fundamental units of the Sackin and Colless Indices: Preliminaries

 \subsection{Definitions and notation}

 In this section, we provide the required preliminary knowledge needed to establish our results later on.
-We start with some basic definitions.
+We start with some basic definitions.\\

-\paragraph{\bf Basic tree concepts.} The most important concept for the present manuscript is that of a \emph{rooted binary tree} (or simply \emph{tree} for short), which is a directed graph $T = (V(T),E(T))$, with vertex set $V(T)$ and edge set $E(T)$, containing precisely one vertex of in-degree zero, namely the \emph{root} (denoted by $\rho$), such that for every $v \in V(T)$ there exists a unique path from $\rho$ to $v$, there are no vertices with out-degree one and such that each vertex either has has out-degree 2 (such vertices will be referred to as \emph{inner vertices}) or 0 (such vertices will be referred to as \emph{leaves}).
+\textbf{Basic tree concepts.} The most important concept for the present manuscript is that of a \emph{rooted binary tree} (or simply \emph{tree} for short), which is a directed graph $T = (V(T),E(T))$, with vertex set $V(T)$ and edge set $E(T)$, containing precisely one vertex of in-degree zero, namely the \emph{root} (denoted by $\rho$), such that for every $v \in V(T)$ there exists a unique path from $\rho$ to $v$, and such that each vertex either has has out-degree 2 (such vertices will be referred to as \emph{inner vertices}) or 0 (such vertices will be referred to as \emph{leaves}).
 For every $n \in \mathbb{N}_{\geq 1}$, we denote by $\bt_n$ the set of (isomorphism classes of) rooted binary trees with $n$ leaves.

 In the following, we use $V^1(T) \subseteq V(T)$ to refer to the leaf set of $T$ (i.e., $V^1(T) = \{v \in V(T): \text{out-degree}(v)=0\}$), and we use $\mathring{V}(T)$ to denote the set of inner vertices of $T$ (i.e., $\mathring{V}(T) = V(T) \setminus V^1(T)$).
 Moreover, we use $n$ to denote the number of leaves of $T$, i.e., $n = \vert V^1(T) \vert$.
 Note that $\rho \in \mathring{V}(T)$ if $n \geq 2$.
 If $n=1$, $T$ consists of only one vertex, which is at the same time the root and its only leaf.